altrome/ND002/Project/README.md

 The process followed to deal with the dataset was:

-1. I was exploring the CSV file with common tools like excel, to understand its structure and see if it was possible to add more information to enrich the visualization.
+1. Explore the CSV file with common tools like excel, to understand its structure and see if it was possible to add more information to enrich the visualization.
 2. I found that each line of the dataset, was referenced to the official name of the country, and I regarded that work with names, in some cases with spaces, would be a problem, so I started to find a way to work with some standard references, and I found that ISO maintains a list of ISO codes with 2 or 3 letters and 3 numbers [link](https://en.wikipedia.org/wiki/List_of_sovereign_states_and_dependent_territories_by_continent_(data_file)), so I decided to export these codes and merge with the original file.
 3. Working with R, the file was cleaned and reworked to meet the specifications I determined previously.
 The files with the R code and the original files exported from excel can be found at 'R_stuf' folder.
 4. Once the file was completely defined, I decided to think how to show the information to the user in an attractive way and trying to put some gamification in the experience.